How to get from Yogyakarta to Bali overland (2024)

 The regular seater bus

-From Yogyakarta to Probolinggo the road is pretty good and it’s easy to fall asleep.
+From Yogyakarta to Probolinggo the road is pretty good and it’s fairly easy to fall asleep.
 The bus uses the toll roads which are pretty much highway quality.
 After that the roads get progressively narrower and more dizziness-inducing.

 Nevertheless, sleeping on the luxury bus is easy and comfortable.